Titusville City Hall

 Titusville City Hall is a city hall that is located in Titusville, Crawford County, Pennsylvania.

 It was added to the National Register of Historic Places in 1975.
 It is in the Titusville Historic District.

 History and architectural features

 Built in 1865 as a private dwelling and later operated as a hotel.
 It is a 2 1/2-story, frame building in the Greek Revival style.
 The front facade features a portico with four Ionic order columns supporting a pediment and entablature.
 Two wings were added between 1865 and 1872, at which time it became the city hall.

-It was added to the National Register of Historic Places in 1975.
-It is in the Titusville Historic District.